-Mary has life time experience of supporting disabled children and young people and she is the proud mother a young ...
+Mary has a lifetime experience of supporting disabled children and young people and she is the proud mother a young ...

-Mary has life time experience of supporting disabled children and young people and she is the proud mother a young man with autism and a learning disability.
-With the support of her family Mary has successfully supported her son through his childhood, through transition and in to adulthood.
+Mary has a lifetime experience of supporting disabled children and young people and she is the proud mother a young man with autism and a learning disability.
+With the support of her family Mary has successfully supported her son through childhood, transition and into adulthood.
 Hugh has recently moved into supported living with some of his friends.

-As well as being a mum, Mary has worked as a charity trustee for local charities assisting them to develop their services for disabled children.
+As well as being a mum, Mary has worked as a charity trustee for local charities assisting them to develop their services for disabled children and adults.
 Mary is a qualified trainer and assessor.
-She has personal experience in the complex referral systems needed to ensure that her son could access the services that he needed.
-Sadly, there is no qualification in the world that covers the journey that every parent confronts when they have a child with a disability!
+She has personal experience of the complex referral systems needed to ensure that her son could access the services that he needed.
+Sadly, there are no qualifications in the world that covers the journey that every parent confronts when they have a child with a disability!
 She prides herself on navigating the ever changing and complex pathways that confront families daily.

-Mary is a member of the BARTS Trust learning disability steering group, whose purpose is to improve the accessibility of NHS services for children and young people with learning disabilities, so that their long-term health outcomes are improved.
-From Mary’s own personal experience with Hugh she is only two well aware of the barriers that families can be faced with.
+Mary is a member of the BARTS Trust Learning Disability Steering Group, whose purpose is to improve the accessibility of NHS services for children and young people with learning disabilities, so that their long-term health outcomes are improved.
+From Mary’s own personal experience with Hugh she is only too well aware of the barriers that families can be faced with.

 Amy has a lifetime of experience working with disabled children and adults.
 Importantly, her career started in the voluntary sector ...

 Amy has a lifetime of experience working with disabled children and adults.
-Importantly, her career started in the voluntary sector when she was just 13 years old, and this is where she met her life long friend Sinead.
+Importantly, her career started in the voluntary sector with the Catholic Fellowship Wanstead and Woodford group when she was just 13 years old, and this is where she met her life long friend Sinead.
 This friendship is the foundation for her passion and drive and what made her decide that caring had to be her life choice.

 Her ambition was to grow and develop as a carer who genuinely cares, and she has maintained life-long relationships with children and young people with disabilities and continues to support their families.
 This is how Amy met Mary, Gary, Hugh and Grace and was the beginning chapter of Access All.